Chow Down at Sumo Sam

 ***Thank you once again, Sumo Sam for letting us join in with the celebration of your grand opening!
 Thank you, also for the gift certificates!
 See you again soon!
 More power to you! (“,)

-Tags: #1, adventure, affordable, ambiance, Ayala Technohub, Ayala Technohub CJH Baguio, ayala technohub restaurants, backstreet, Baguio, baguio best restaurants, Baguio bloggers, Baguio Camp John Hay, baguio camp john hay restaurants, Baguio City, Baguio City eatsploration, Baguio City Philippines, baguio eat, baguio eats, Baguio eatsploration, Baguio eatsplorer, Baguio eatsplorers, baguio food, baguio food adventure, baguio food adventures, baguio food blog, Baguio food blogger, Baguio food establishments, baguio food guide, baguio food map, baguio food photo blog, baguio food quest, Baguio food review, Baguio food reviews, baguio food trip, Baguio foodie, Baguio foodie blogger, Baguio foodies, baguio foods, baguio guide, baguio guide what to eat, baguio new restaurant, baguio new restaurants, Baguio Philippines, baguio restaurant blog, baguio restaurant blogs, Baguio restaurant connoisseur, Baguio restaurant food, baguio restaurant guide, baguio restaurant map, Baguio restaurant review, Baguio restaurant reviews, Baguio restaurants review, Baguio restaurants reviews, baguio restaurants to eat, Baguio steaks seafood sushi, Baguio Sumo Sam, baguio sumo sam grand opening, Baguio where to eat, bake, beef misono, best, best kept secret, best restaurants in baguio, best seller dishes, Beth, better, big on taste Japanese food, binge, blog, blogger, blogs, blogs about baguio food, breakfast, budget, budget friendly, business, businesses, california maki, california roll, Camp John Hay, camp john hay food establishments, camp john hay restaurant, camp john hay restaurants, Camp John Hay Sumo Sam, carved cucumber, center, Chef Nonoy Melchor, chest, chests, chicken teriyaki, chow down, city, city center, City of Pines, CJH Sumo Sam, comfort, comfort food, compare, comparison, comprehensive baguio food blog, comprehensive details about Baguio food, comprehensive information about Baguio food, condiments, connoisseur, cook, Cordillera Bloggers, cost, costs, craving, cravings, crunchy tuna maki, crunchy tuna roll, cups of plain rice, customer, customers, delectable, delicious, delight, delights, dining around baguio, dining out, dinner, discover, discovering, discovery, dish, dishes, do not disturb expression, dohyo sumo wrestling ring, dory bacon, dyamite maki, dynamite roll, eat, eat baguio food, eat out baguio, eateries, eatery, eating bout, eating out Baguio, eating out in baguio, eats, eats baguio food, eats baguio foods, eats in Baguio, eats in Baguio City, eats-ploration baguio, eats-plore, eats-plore baguio, eatsploration, eatsplore, eatsplore baguio, eatsplorer, eatsplorers, eatsploring Baguio, establishment, establishments, explore, explore Baguio city, explorer, explorers, fancy, fantastic, find, find good Baguio food, find good food in Baguio, fish in a pig belly blanket, flavorful, food, food adventure, food adventures, food and drink, food establishment, food establishments, food quest, food trip, food trip in baguio, food trip with Xine, food trips, foodie, foodie trip, foodie trip Baguio, foodies, foods, funds, galit galit muna, gastronomic, GC, get experience as a waitress, giant dynamite roll cutting, gift cert, gohan rice, good, good Baguio food, good eats, good eats Baguio, good food, good foods, grand opening Baguio Sumo Sam, grand opening Sumo Sam Baguio, great, great time, green iced tea, guide, guide to restaurants in Baguio City, gyoji, gyouza, hidden, hors d'oeuvres, hotel, hunt, illuminated posters, intimidating glare at opponents, Japanese fried rice, just happened on, Karla, life, life in excess, list, location, location in baguio map, location of baguio restaurant, lunch, make good on salt sprinkling ritual, mark, marks, mattanashi kamaete, memories, memory, menu, mirror wall, more information about Sumosam, more tables behind the Sumo Sam wall, Mt.
+Tags: #1, adventure, affordable, ambiance, Ayala Technohub, Ayala Technohub CJH Baguio, ayala technohub restaurants, backstreet, Baguio, baguio best restaurants, Baguio bloggers, Baguio Camp John Hay, baguio camp john hay restaurants, Baguio City, Baguio City eatsploration, Baguio City Philippines, baguio eat, baguio eats, Baguio eatsploration, Baguio eatsplorer, Baguio eatsplorers, baguio food, baguio food adventure, baguio food adventures, baguio food blog, Baguio food blogger, Baguio food establishments, baguio food guide, baguio food map, baguio food photo blog, baguio food quest, Baguio food review, Baguio food reviews, baguio food trip, Baguio foodie, Baguio foodie blogger, Baguio foodies, baguio foods, baguio guide, baguio guide what to eat, baguio new restaurant, baguio new restaurants, Baguio Philippines, baguio restaurant blog, baguio restaurant blogs, Baguio restaurant connoisseur, Baguio restaurant food, baguio restaurant guide, baguio restaurant map, Baguio restaurant review, Baguio restaurant reviews, Baguio restaurants review, Baguio restaurants reviews, baguio restaurants to eat, Baguio steaks seafood sushi, Baguio Sumo Sam, baguio sumo sam grand opening, Baguio where to eat, bake, beef misono, best, best restaurants in baguio, best seller dishes, Beth, better, big on taste Japanese food, binge, blog, blogger, blogs, blogs about baguio food, breakfast, budget, budget friendly, business, businesses, california maki, california roll, Camp John Hay, camp john hay food establishments, camp john hay restaurant, camp john hay restaurants, Camp John Hay Sumo Sam, carved cucumber, center, Chef Nonoy Melchor, chest, chests, chicken teriyaki, chow down, city, city center, City of Pines, CJH Sumo Sam, comfort, comfort food, compare, comparison, comprehensive baguio food blog, comprehensive details about Baguio food, comprehensive information about Baguio food, condiments, connoisseur, cook, Cordillera Bloggers, cost, costs, craving, cravings, crunchy tuna maki, crunchy tuna roll, cups of plain rice, customer, customers, delectable, delicious, delight, delights, dining around baguio, dining out, dinner, discover, discovering, discovery, dish, dishes, do not disturb expression, dohyo sumo wrestling ring, dory bacon, dyamite maki, dynamite roll, eat, eat baguio food, eat out baguio, eateries, eatery, eating bout, eating out Baguio, eating out in baguio, eats, eats baguio food, eats baguio foods, eats in Baguio, eats in Baguio City, eats-ploration baguio, eats-plore, eats-plore baguio, eatsploration, eatsplore, eatsplore baguio, eatsplorer, eatsplorers, eatsploring Baguio, establishment, establishments, explore, explore Baguio city, explorer, explorers, fancy, fantastic, find, find good Baguio food, find good food in Baguio, fish in a pig belly blanket, flavorful, food, food adventure, food adventures, food and drink, food establishment, food establishments, food quest, food trip, food trip in baguio, food trip with Xine, food trips, foodie, foodie trip, foodie trip Baguio, foodies, foods, funds, galit galit muna, gastronomic, GC, get experience as a waitress, giant dynamite roll cutting, gift cert, gohan rice, good, good Baguio food, good eats, good eats Baguio, good food, good foods, grand opening Baguio Sumo Sam, grand opening Sumo Sam Baguio, great, great time, green iced tea, guide, guide to restaurants in Baguio City, gyoji, gyouza, hidden, hors d'oeuvres, hotel, hunt, illuminated posters, intimidating glare at opponents, Japanese fried rice, just happened on, Karla, life, life in excess, list, location, location in baguio map, location of baguio restaurant, lunch, make good on salt sprinkling ritual, mark, marks, mattanashi kamaete, memories, memory, menu, mirror wall, more information about Sumosam, more tables behind the Sumo Sam wall, Mt.
 Fuji noodles, new restaurants, newly opened food establishment baguio, no strenuous activities, no.1, no1, nothing strenuous, open for business, origins, outskirts, P3, P3 food trip, pampering, parade around the ring, passion, passion for food, Philippines, Philippines' summer capital, photoblog Baguio, photos, pines, place, places, places to eat, preparation for Japanese meal at Sumo Sam, preparation for sumo wrestling, preparation time, price, protection, purification, quest, quests, Race, ramen, ramen baguio, rating, ratings, red iced tea, restaurant, restaurants, restaurants baguio camp john hay, salad, salmon sashimi cubes, salt sprinkling ritual, scrumptious, seafood, seafood craving, seafood yakisoba, search, searching, secret, service, sesame chicken, simple, snack, snacks, soft opening Sumo Sam, soy sauce, sparingly, spicy maki, spot, staple, steaks, sumo friends, Sumo Sam, Sumo Sam Baguio grand opening highlights, sumo sam blog, Sumo Sam chow down, Sumo Sam feast, Sumo Sam gift certificates, sumo sam grand opening, Sumo Sam green thumb, Sumo Sam meal, Sumo Sam menu, Sumo sam opens in Baguio, Sumo Sam salad, sumo wrestlers clap, sumo wrestlers stomp around, sumo wrestling bout, sumo wrestling referee, SumoSam, Sumosam best sellers, sumosam grand opening, sushi, tag along with Baguio bloggers, taste, tasty, Technno Hub Baguio, techno hub baguio restaurant, Technobhub Baguio, technohub restaurant, Technohub Sumo Sam, the spot, throwing salt in the ring, thrown out of the ring, time, tips, tips dining out Baguio, treasure, treasure chest, treasure chests, treasures, treats, tried, tried all Baguio restaurants, Try, try eating at Baguio restaurants, tuna sashimi cubes, ultra salty noodles, ultra savory food, viand, where to eat, where to eat in Baguio, where to eat in Baguio City, x, x marks baguio food in baguio map, x marks baguio restaurants in baguio map, X marks the spot, Xine, xmarks, xmarks baguio, xmarks baguio food, xmarks baguio restaurants

 Search for Good Baguio Food